pgmodeler/plugins/graphicalquerybuilder/README.md

 [![](http://img.youtube.com/vi/6e66-fNhvAY/0.jpg)](http://www.youtube.com/watch?v=6e66-fNhvAY "")

-This is the traditional feature set, you can insert tables, columns, relations in the builder, group, sort them...
+This is the traditional feature set; you can insert tables, columns, relations in the builder ; group, sort them...

 The plugin will then output the SQL, and allow you to save the code, or run it directly from the management section.